 This course offers a holistic approach to the acquisition of the English language through instruction and experiential learning both in and out of the classroom.
+This class will take an annual Fall Break trip off campus to an area of cultural and historic interest.
 Fall.

-The following classes are also offered:

-Study Skills (on request) New Testament (on request) Computer Lab (on request)
+The following classes are also offered: Study Skills (on request) New Testament (on request) Computer Lab (on request)

 These courses are independent of the regular Ouachita curriculum and are designed to enable students to become eligible for enrollment in degree programs within one to three semesters.
-At the end of each semester, the English as a Second Language Programs staff will administer a comprehensive exit examination in order to evaluate student eligibility for enrollment in the regular degree programs.
-Students wishing to enter the degree program must pass all course work and the exit examination with a B average or earn a minimum TOEFL score of 61 iBT (internet Based Test), or 500 PBT (Paper Based Test).
+Students in the Advanced level are permitted to take a Wellness and a Mathematics class during the semester.
+At the end of each semester, the English as a Second Language Program staff will administer a comprehensive exit examination in order to evaluate student eligibility for enrollment in the regular degree programs.
+Students wishing to enter the degree program must pass all course work before exiting the program.
 Assessment for ESL will be made not only on grades, but will also be based on participation in the class, attendance, and diligence.